Skip to the content.

 Two LLM tracks

-case-calendar uses large-language-model calls for two distinct jobs.
+Case Calendar uses large-language-model calls for two distinct jobs.
 Throughout the codebase and these docs:

 The two jobs have different cost / quality trade-offs, so they’re wired to independent provider and model knobs: